The History of the Oxford University Conservative Association

 The Oxford University Conservative Association (OUCA) was founded in 1924 in response to the emergence of the first Labour government, which led to demands for a revamped Oxford Conservatism, which had previously been represented by a disparate multitude of clubs.
 Its first recruitment notice declared its purpose: "to strengthen the Conservative cause among undergraduates and to ground that cause on its broadest foundations".
 Shortly after, the Association secured a visit from Prime Minister Stanley Baldwin and in 1938 Winston Churchill addressed OUCA in a meeting in the debating chamber at the Oxford Union.
 In 1937, at the height of the Spanish Civil War, Franco-supporter John Stokes was beaten by moderate republican supporter Edward Heath by 40 votes to 33.
 Under Heath’s leadership OUCA also moved into the anti-appeasement camp and backed Anthony Eden against the party leadership.

 The Association has been a committed campaigning force in recent elections, fielding candidates in the 2007 and 2014 Oxford City Council elections, campaigning for Boris Johnson in the 2008 London Mayoral Election and working hard to help win back Oxford West and Abingdon at the 2010 General Election.
-The Association spreads the Conservative message within the University through the hosting of prominent speakers and more informal student-led debates and social events.
+The Association spreads the Conservative message within the University by hosting prominent speakers, running student-led debates, and organising social events.
 During term the Association holds weekly 'Port and Policy' debates, which are an opportunity for students to debate topical issues in a relaxed environment.
-The Association is keen to extend its influence beyond the political sphere, and OUCA members volunteer time with local charities and community groups, among other things, to make a contribution to the community of which we are a part.
+The Association is keen to extend its influence beyond the political sphere, and OUCA members volunteer with local charities and community groups to make a contribution to the community of which we are a part.

 We are always keen to discover more about our history; if you're an alumnus or alumna and would like to tell us about OUCA during your time, or would simply like to find out more about what OUCA is like now, please do get in touch.